DevExpress/devextreme-reactive/packages/dx-vue-grid/docs/reference/table-tree-column.md

 # DxTableTreeColumn Plugin Reference

-A plugin that renders a table column with toggle button and sorting indicators.
+A plugin that renders a table column with a toggle button and sort indicators.

 ## Importing